 In our opinion, at least two major issues prevent GAEN from being GDPR compliant and mechanically disqualify GAEN.

-As long her app just broadcasts pseudonyms, Alice does not risk so much, even if an eavesdropper captures one of them.
+By default, Alice does not risk so much, even if an eavesdropper captures one of her pseudonyms by listening to Bluetooth (more precisely BLE) traffic.
 That's a benefit of data minimization: information remains in Alice's smartphone.
-But the situation is just opposite if Alice is diagnosed COVID+ and agrees to upload her "diagnosed daily keys" to the national server.
-Since this national server is freely accessible over the Internet (there is no access control), the previous eavesdropper collects all the diagnosed keys, computes the associated pseudonyms (each daily key enables to derive all the pseudonyms of that day) and recognizes that of Alice.
-The eavesdropper knows her health status immediately and very easily!
+But it is the opposite if Alice is diagnosed COVID+ and agrees to upload her "diagnosed daily keys" to the national server.
+Since this national server is freely accessible over the Internet (there is no access control), the previous eavesdropper downloads all the diagnosed keys, computes the associated pseudonyms (each daily key enables to derive all the pseudonyms of that day) and recognizes that of Alice.
+The eavesdropper knows immediately and very easily her health status!

-It is clear that the eavesdropper does not use the official app nor the GAEN software component - they prevent such practices - but a dedicated app specialized in the BLE scan and the processing of GAEN traffic.
-Designing this app does not raise any particular problem (e.g., it can be derived from corona-sniffer).
-And this is even simpler with https://www.coronadetective.eu/ since a simple web browser is sufficient, on an Android smartphone or a laptop.
+It is clear that the eavesdropper does not use the official GAEN-based app - they prevent such practices - but a dedicated app specialized in the BLE scan and the processing of GAEN traffic.
+Designing this app does not raise any particular problem (e.g., it can be derived from the GAEN-free 100% open-source app of the Free Software Foundation Europe).
+Even simpler, https://www.coronadetective.eu/ shows that a simple web browser is sufficient on an Android smartphone or a laptop.